 My career with Keller started before I’d even finished my degree in technical engineering, thanks to a scholarship that allowed me to work here during the summer months.

-I moved on to become a site manager, aged only 24, tackling many complex and challenging projects, and for the last three years I’ve been a product line manager, specialising in jet grouting.
+I moved on to become a site manager, aged only 24, tackling many complex and challenging projects, and for the last three years, I’ve been a product line manager, specializing in jet grouting.